--Design of a polymerase that generates libraries of random RNA: Nucleic Acids Research (on-line)
+-Design of a polymerase that generates libraries of random RNA in Nucleic Acids Res.

 2017-Simulating the transition path between two known conformationss of a macromolecule using mixed ENMs, in J. Chem.
 Phys.
 This is a follow up of our previous MAP method (see also P. Koehl in J. Chem.
 Phys.)